domm671/Patreon_message_collector/README_en.md

 ## Installation Steps

-1. Download or clone this repository
+1. Download the ZIP package from this repository and extract it, or clone using git

 2. Open Chrome browser and visit `chrome://extensions/`